hungys/NCTU_OS_2015_HW1/SPEC.md

 ### #2 Command Parser

-mysh should accept input from the user one line at a time.
+*mysh* should accept input from the user one line at a time.
 Your parser need to recognize program name (or command name), arguments, meta-characters including `|` for pipes, and `&` for background jobs.

-Blank-space characters should be treated as delimiters, but your shell should be insensitive to repeated blank spaces.
+*Blank-space characters* should be treated as delimiters, but your shell should be insensitive to repeated blank spaces.
 It should also be insensitive to blank spaces at the beginning or end of the command line.

-Certain characters, known as meta-characters, have special meanings within the context of user input.
+Certain characters, known as *meta-characters*, have special meanings within the context of user input.
 These characters include `&` and `|`.
 Your shell can assume that these meta-characters cannot occur inside strings representing programs, arguments, or files.
 Instead they are reserved for use by the shell.

 The general form of command supported by mysh can be expressed as: